 Column Description Log ID Displays the system-assigned log ID number.
 Log Entry Time Displays the time the log was entered in the format YYYY-MM-DD HH:MM:SS .
-Severity Indicates the severity of the triggered filter: • 4: Critical • 3: Major • 2: Minor • 1: Low When the log is downloaded, the severity is indicated with a number.
+Severity Indicates the severity of the filter that was matched: • 4: Critical • 3: Major • 2: Minor • 1: Low When the log is downloaded, the severity is indicated with a number.
 Action Indicates the action that triggered the alert.
-Filter Name Displays the name of the triggered filter.
+Filter Name Displays the name of the filter that was matched.
 Rate Limit (Alert Log only) Displays the rate limit.
-If applicable, the rate limiter rate that was defined in the triggered action set and a link to the action set on which the log entry was generated.
+If applicable, the rate limiter rate that was defined in the triggered action set and a link to the action set on which the log entry was generated is displayed.
 This field is blank for Permit and Trust action log entries.
 Protocol Displays the name of the protocol that the action affects.
 Interface In Displays the network interface on which the traffic arrived.
 Src Addr Displays the source address of the triggering traffic.
 Src Port Displays the source port number of the triggering traffic.
 Interface Out Displays the network interface from which the triggering traffic departed.
+Dst Addr Displays the destination address of the triggering traffic.

-Column Description Dst Addr Displays the destination address of the triggering traffic.
-Dst Port Displays the destination port number of the triggering traffic.
+Column Description Dst Port Displays the destination port number of the triggering traffic.
 Virtual Segment Displays the virtual segment on which the alert or block occurred (such as 1A-1B).
 VLAN ID Displays the identification number of the VLAN.
+Client IP Displays the True-Client-IP address.
+Client IP (X-Forwarded-For & True-Client-IP) feature must be enabled.
+URI Displays the HTTP URI.
+HTTP Context (Hostname, URI, method) feature must be enabled.
+Method Displays the HTTP method to be performed on the identified resource.
+HTTP Context (Hostname, URI, method) feature must be enabled.
+The following methods are supported: GET, PUT, POST, HEAD, DELETE, OPTIONS, TRACE, and CONNECT.
+Hostname Distinguishes between various DNS names that share an IP address.
+HTTP Context (Hostname, URI, method) feature must be enabled.
 Hit Count Displays the number of packets that have been detected if packet tracing is enabled.
 Packet Trace Indicates whether packet tracing is enabled.